asap2Go/calibrationReader/README.md

 # calibrationReader
- reads characteristics data from a2l and hex
+ reads characteristics information from a2l and fills it with the data from a hex file.